adhamStudy/pharmacy-managment-system/README.md

 Pharmacy Management System
 Pharmacy Management System
-(You can add a screenshot or logo of your project here)

 The Pharmacy Management System is a web-based application designed to streamline the operations of a pharmacy.
 It includes features like medicine management, sales tracking, invoice generation, and reporting.
 Built with Laravel (PHP framework) and Tailwind CSS, this system is user-friendly, efficient, and scalable.